reasonml/reason/src/README.md

 Here's a recommended workflow:

-- First put your code in the current master syntax in a file
+- First put your code in the current master syntax in a file `test.re`
 - `make build`
-- `./refmt_impl.native --print ast thatFile.re`
+- `./refmt_impl.native --print ast test.re`
 - look closely at the ast, spot the thing you need
 - Search your item in `reason_parser.mly`
 - Change the logic